terifan/GanttChart/README.md

 # GanttChart
-This is a simple Gantt chart implementation used to measure performance of processes
+This is a simple Gantt chart implementation used to measure performance of processes modelled after the network performance graph found in the Mozilla FireFox web browser.

-Create an instance of the chart, visualise it in a window and then for each point of interest add an enter before and exit after to measure and display the time.
-Processes can be nested and divided into subroutines by calling the tick method.

 ### Prerequisites
 Java 8, Netbeans project but not required

+### Overview

+Create an instance of the chart, visualise it in a window and then for each point of interest add an enter before and exit after to measure and display the time.
+Processes can be nested and divided into subparts by calling the tick method.

 ### Example
 ```